 How do you comply with the Health insurance Portability and Accountability Act (HIPAA)?
-This article covers the four basic elements of the regulations.
-It also discusses myths associated with the basic compliance testing method, security risk analysis – most notably that a HIPAA risk analysis checklist is insufficient for compliance.
+This article covers the four essential elements of the regulations.
+It also discusses myths associated with the fundamental compliance testing method security risk analysis – most notably, a HIPAA risk analysis checklist is insufficient for compliance.

 - Transaction Standards